saliWd/div/pico/notes.md

 1. start with micropython to check wireless configuration / server side first
    1. server code is in folder RX, needs to be copied to the webserver
    1. simple counter value monitoring
-   1. manually typing the mpy code: working fine, db_update as expected
+   1. main.py: working fine, db_update as expected
-   1. TODO: running the script does not yet work reliably
+1. TODO: check serial connection with IR header.
+Doable?
 1. TODO: use an example from the sdk

 ## Sources